Brewsker/ac-server-manager/docs/DEVELOPMENT_PROCEDURE.md

 # Development Procedure

+## Standard Deployment Workflow (Remote Development)

+**PRIMARY METHOD**: Use the deployment scripts for all updates to the Proxmox container.

-## Quick Deployment to Proxmox
+### Quick Deployment to Proxmox

-After making changes to the frontend or backend, deploy to production:
+After making changes to the frontend or backend, deploy to production container:

 ```powershell
 # Full deployment (builds frontend + deploys + creates backup)